noahsprent/vernier-TCA-BTA/README.md

 ## Pioreactor Vernier FPH-BTA Plugin

-The plugin allows you to read pH into the pioreactor app using the Vernier FPH-BTA sensor.
+The plugin allows you to read temperature into the pioreactor app using the Vernier TMP-BTA sensor.

 This plugin assumes that a JSON is being received by the RPI via serial, and that the JSON has keys A0-A5 representing voltages read by Arduino pins.
 Alternatively one might use some kind of ADC that can use 5V power to supply the sensor but still transmit over I2C at 3.3V etc., but in my case the arduino was the simplest option.